DOdrums/PortfolioProjectFive/README.md

 #### Profile page

 By clicking on the 'profile button', the user will view their own profile.
-This includes the main information they decide to share with the network, icluding:
+This includes the personal information they decide to share with the network, icluding:
 - name
 - profile picture
 - whether or not they are looking for a bandmate or a band to play in